Day-Cohort-77/server-side-dotnet-curriculum/book-2-entity-framework/chapters/auth-registration-login-updated.md

 # User Registration and Login

 In this chapter, we'll set up a simple project with ASP.NET Core Identity and implement user registration and login functionality using Minimal API.
-We'll follow our organized approach by placing authentication endpoints in a separate file.
+We'll follow our organized approach by placing authentication endpoints in a separate file and DTOs in their own directory.

 ## Project Setup

-Let's create a new project called "Tiny Treats" - a simple bakery management system where we'll implement authentication.
+Let's create a new project called "TinyTreats" - a simple bakery management system where we'll implement authentication.

 1. Create a new ASP.NET Core Minimal API project:
    ```bash